duyen-ho/Artist-Site-CMS/readme.md

 # Project 1: Content Management Site for Mia Salsjo - Artist.

 My artist friend Mia needs a new website.
 This project is a CMS-in-the-making and was coded in Ruby using the Sinatra framework.

 ### Approach

 Project guidelines were followed and initial user stories and sketches were created.
-On line plans can be found here:
+Online plans can be found here:
 * [User Stories] (https://trello.com/b/3SZQlVrr/mia-salsjo-cms)
 * [Database Schema] (https://drive.google.com/file/d/0B5Q-oDSO4BJ0TFpfdjg4bzgyNDg/view)
 * [Wireframes] (https://app.mockflow.com/view/Db4e3fd168b8f0e368c1a5f375b436a8d#/page/2b0c3addf14a4cdfa1d6ff1f07897cfe)